Methods of Prospecting for Radioactive Minerals

 are sampled.
 The method is specially useful in forested and

 Geophysical methods are used in conjunction with airborne gamma-ray spectrometry for both reconnaissance and detailed surveys.
 Geophysical techniques are helpful indirectly since they help in the identification of major rock types.
 A clue to be possible concentrations of uranium can be obtained by the presence of rocks which are either hosts to uranium deposits or are sources of uranium.
 Gravity, magnetic, electrical or seismic methods may be used to bring out the contrast in lithology and help in locating faults and dislocations, sulfide and altered zones and unconformities.

-The boreholes are logged in respect of lithology, resistivity, IP,
+boreholes are logged in respect of lithology, resistivity, IP, magnetic

-susceptibility, neutron and gamma-rays to get the maximum information
+susceptibility, neutron and gamma-rays to get the maximum information about

 This website is hosted by